zwpku/sparse-learning-CRN/README.md

   	cd ./sparse_learning_CRN/src
 ```

-4. Make sure paths of the directories containing the headers and library files are provided.
+4. Make sure paths of the directories containing the header and library files are provided.

 5. Compile.